 Surgery for advanced ovarian cancer

 Advanced cancer means your cancer has spread away from the ovary (stages 2, 3 and 4).

 You have surgery to remove your ovaries, fallopian tubes, womb and cervix.
 Your surgeon aims to remove as much of the cancer as possible if it has spread to other areas in your pelvis or abdomen.
 This is called debulking.

 You have chemotherapy after the debulking surgery.
 The less cancer there is after surgery, the easier it is for chemotherapy to kill the remaining cancer cells.

 You might have chemotherapy before and after surgery.
 This is called interval debulking surgery (IDS).

 During the operation your surgeon might take several tissue samples (biopsies) from within the abdomen and pelvis.
 This is to check where else the cancer may have spread to.
 If you have a build up of fluid in your abdomen (ascites), they might send a sample to the lab to check for cancer cells.

 Surgery to your bowel

 It is often only temporary.
-The surgeon can do a smaller operation to close the stoma up again once everything has settled down from your first operation.
+The surgeon can do a smaller operation to close the stoma up again.
+This happens once everything has settled down from your first operation.